Beginners Guide to Ruby on Rails Performance: Part 1

 sort: 376.3 i/s - 1.14x slower

-2. The graph has a saw tooth because a GC.start was added to the end of each loop in an effort to slow the memory growth.
-Also note the growth is exponential!
+GC.startwas added to the end of each loop in an effort to slow the memory growth.
+Also note the growth is exponential!↩You might have heard